thought-machine/please/docs/codelabs/python_intro.md

     visibility = ["//src/..."],
 )
 ```
 NB: Unlike many popular build systems, Please doesn't just have one metadata file in the root of the project.
 Please will
-typically have one `BUILD` file per python module.
+typically have one `BUILD` file per [Python package](https://docs.python.org/3/tutorial/modules.html#packages).

 We can then build it like so: